Adimserious/afro_styles/README.md

 ## Testing

 ### Manual testing
+I have tested all input options, valid input and in-valid input by the user.
+These tests were carried out throughout the entire project process.
+Finally, no more errors occurred.
+The detailed error messages to the user are also explained in the features section.

 ### Validator tests
+CI Python Linter test: <br>

 ### Solved bugs

 ## Credits

 ### Code used
+I got my inspiration from the code institute love sandwiches project

 ### Content for the project
+the content of this project was written by LILIAN AMATOBI.
 ### Learning materials
 - All content from Online Course in Full Stack Software Development particularly videos about Portfolio Project 3 and ReadME from Code Instituet.